-Customer Lifecycle means the whole set of stages from the first customer contact with the product to the purchase and becoming a loyal consumer.
-The overwhelming majority of companies are primarily focused on attracting new customers.
+The Customer Lifecycle refers to the time period from your first contact with a potential customer, to when a purchase is made, and you now have a loyal customer.
+For the most part, companies are primarily focused on attracting new customers.

-In this article, we will look at what Customer Lifecycle Marketing is.
+In this article, we will examine Customer Lifecycle Marketing.
 What are the effective methods of interaction with consumers at each lifecycle stage?

 What is Customer Lifecycle Marketing

-For example, if a B2B website attracts 1000 users per day, this is the funnel top line.
-Suppose that 90% of this audience looks through one page, and 10% goes further along the funnel to register.
-Only 1% makes a purchase.
-Therefore, we can trace the pattern of sales funnel progress in the site building context.
-The methods of customers interaction are not limited to online sales only.
-In this case, you should consider the funnel in full scale.
+For example, if a B2B website attracts 1000 visitors a day, this is the funnel top line.
+Suppose that 90% of these visitors look through one page, and 10% go further along the funnel to register on the website.
+And, 1% actually makes a purchase.
+We can see the pattern of how customers move through a sales funnel.

-Customer Lifecycle Marketing is aimed at improving every stage of interaction between the user and the product in order to increase profits, optimize problem areas, and provide effective marketing strategy.
+The goal of Customer Lifecycle Marketing is to improve each stage of interaction between the consumer, and the product, in order to optimize your marketing strategy and increase profits.

 Customer Lifecycle Stages